-2. Tile-based approaches (Berg at al. 2014): discretize the study area into regular grids
+2. Tile-based approaches (Berg at al. 2014; Tang et al. 2015): discretize the study area into regular grids

 - choosing the correct scale is challenging - does not scale well in terms of memory

 3. Directly feed the coordinates into a FFN (inductive single-scale location encoder)